 The Avamar Plug-in for Oracle supports the same environment for Oracle Exadata (including the Oracle database versions, operating system versions, and Avamar versions) as the environment that the Avamar Plug-in for Oracle supports for Oracle RAC.
-The E-LAB Navigator provides more information about supported environments for the Avamar Plug-in for Oracle.
+The https://elabnavigator.dell.com/eln/elnhome provides more information about supported environments for the Avamar Plug-in for Oracle.

 Install and configure the Avamar Plug-in for Oracle on the Exadata database server the same way you install and configure the Avamar Plug-in for Oracle in Oracle RAC configurations.
-Use Avamar Administrator to back up and restore the Exadata database server just as you would for non-Exadata database servers.
+Use Avamar Administrator to back up and restore the Exadata database server as you would for non-Exadata database servers.
 Backup and Restore and Recovery provide more information.